openmina/openmina-fuzzing-ui/README.md

      2. Install Node.js: `brew install node@18`
      3. Verify that Node.js is installed by checking the version in a terminal: `node -v`

-Verify that Node.js is installed by checking the version: node -v

 2. **Install Angular CLI:** Once you have Node.js installed, open a command prompt or terminal window and run the following command to install the Angular CLI:
    `npm install -g @angular/cli@15.0.0`.
    This command will install the version 15 of the Angular CLI globally on your computer.